Oliver Hawkins: Ipswich Town

 On 17 August 2020, Hawkins signed a 2-year deal at League One side Ipswich Town.
 He made his debut for the club on 5 September, featuring as a second-half substitute in a 3–0 home win over Bristol Rovers at Portman Road in a first round EFL Cup tie.
 He scored his first goal for Ipswich in a 1–0 win over Crewe Alexandra on 31 October 2020.
 On 22 January, Ipswich announced that Hawkins required a knee operation which would rule him out of action for up to 6 weeks.
 He ended the season having made 23 appearances for Ipswich, scoring once.

 Mansfield Town

 On 21 June 2021, Hawkins joined Mansfield Town for an undisclosed fee, signing a two-year deal.
 He scored on his debut in a 2-1 win against Bristol Rovers.
 On 28 May 2022 he was sent off in the League Two play-off final against Port Vale.

 Gillingham

 Hawkins joined fellow League Two club Gillingham in January 2023 for an undisclosed fee.
+On 15 May 2024, the club put him on the transfer list.

+On 14 May 2025, it was announced that Hawkins would not renew his contract with Gillingham.

+Barnet

+Following his release from Gillingham, Hawkins joined Barnet in June 2025.